15 Nov Braxton Hicks contractions: A guide

 You may also learn about them during our Ultimate Online Childbirth Class.

 Not all women will experience Braxton Hicks contractions during their pregnancy.
 However, if you are going to, you’re more than likely to feel them during the second or third trimester.

-Some expectant mothers don’t feel Braxton Hicks contractions until just before labour, it depends on the individual and their body.
+Some expectant mothers don’t feel Braxton Hicks contractions until just before labor, it depends on the individual and their body.

 What does Braxton Hicks feel like?

 Braxton Hicks contractions can be slightly uncomfortable, but they are painless.
 The contractions will come and go in waves and are caused by the uterine muscles tightening.